projectara/greybus-spec/source/control.rst

          We could resolve this with a weird nested request--where the destination requests more before responding to the assign_device_id request.

-.. [#ce] TBC: the destination device can be disabled in the attributes;
-         it is possible to re-route the traffic to the SVC's port.

-.. [#cf] The reason why I said it can't be disabled is that disabling
-         a particular (from, to) route is not possible in ES1.
-If you want to disable one path through the switch to a destination, you have to disable them all.

-         I'm not sure what you mean by re-routing the traffic to the SVC (nor why you'd want to do that).

 .. [#cg] Is this actually important?
 I don't really think so.
 Already
          the header is making the alignment unpredictable.